-- Promote and protect the welfare and well-being of every student; - Have a 'zero tolerance' approach to all forms of bullying and peer-on-peer abuse; - Create a 'Telling School' environment and encourage students to report all concerns; - Create an atmosphere in which every student has a sense of involvement and belonging; - Create an environment in which students know they will be listened to by all members of the school community, their reported concerns will be taken seriously and they will be supported and kept safe; - React to bullying incidents in a reasonable, proportionate and consistent way; - Prevent the continuation of harmful behaviour. (physical, verbal and online); - Safeguard any learner who has experienced any form of bullying based on their race, religion, culture, ethnicity, gender, sexual orientation, gender non-conformity, special educational need or disability or due to the family background of a child, including young carers and looked after/adopted children; - Prevent our students from being drawn into any form of anti-social behaviour, prejudicedbased, discriminatory bullying or extremist conduct as a result of pressure placed on them by other members of our community; - Ensure reporting systems are well promoted, easily understood and accessible for children to confidently report bullying and all forms of peer-on-peer abuse, particularly those with a special education or additional needs; - Provide a variety of sources of support for learners who have experienced bullying, particularly if it has an impact on their physical and mental health; - Apply disciplinary procedures to learners who adopt anti-social behaviour to ensure they learn from the experience; - Offer help, support and counselling as is appropriate to bully(ies) to enable them to address their anti-social behaviour; - Apply monitoring and follow-up procedures to ensure reported examples of bullying are not repeated in the future; - Ensure that teaching materials, assembly themes and workshops delivered by external visitors do not give a negative view of any group because of their ethnic origin, sex, sexuality, sexual identity, gender non-conformity, disability, etc; and - Promote the key 'British Values' of mutual tolerance and respect for people from different religious, ethnic and cultural backgrounds.
+- Promote and protect the welfare and well-being of every student; - Have a 'zero tolerance' approach to all forms of bullying and child-on-child abuse; - Create a 'Telling School' environment and encourage students to report all concerns; - Create an atmosphere in which every student has a sense of involvement and belonging; - Create an environment in which students know they will be listened to by all members of the school community, their reported concerns will be taken seriously and they will be supported and kept safe; - Encourage staff to build trusting relationships with students and display professional curiosity when they suspect a student may not be ready or able to disclose any form of bullying they may be experiencing; - React to bullying incidents in a reasonable, proportionate and consistent way; - Prevent the continuation of harmful behaviour. (physical, sexual, verbal and online); - Safeguard any learner who has experienced any form of bullying based on their race, religion, culture, ethnicity, gender, sexual orientation, gender non-conformity, special educational need or disability or due to the family background of a child, including young carers and looked after/adopted children; - Prevent our students from being drawn into any form of anti-social behaviour, prejudicedbased, discriminatory bullying or extremist conduct as a result of pressure placed on them by other members of our community; - Ensure reporting systems are well promoted, easily understood and accessible for children to confidently report bullying and all forms of child-on-child abuse, particularly those with a special education or additional needs; - Provide a variety of sources of support for learners who have experienced bullying, particularly if it has an impact on their physical and mental health; - Apply disciplinary procedures to learners who adopt anti-social behaviour to ensure they learn from the experience; - Offer help, support and counselling as is appropriate to bully(ies) to enable them to address their anti-social behaviour; - Apply monitoring and follow-up procedures to ensure reported examples of bullying are not repeated in the future; - Ensure that teaching materials, assembly themes and workshops delivered by external visitors do not give a negative view of any group because of their ethnic origin, sex, sexuality, sexual identity, gender non-conformity, disability, etc; and - Promote the key 'British Values' of mutual tolerance and respect for people from different religious, ethnic and cultural backgrounds through our Character Education curriculum.